PavanSandaka/FMS_SIM/README.md

 - `utils/base_robot.py`: Robot class definition
 - `utils/conflict_handler.py`: Conflict detection and resolution logic

+## TODO

+- Handle case where the current robot's next node is occupied by some other robot.

 ## Next Steps

 - Test it thoroughly in different cases.